 Sofia Ocampo-Morales (Faculty Mentor: Dr. Allen Pietrobon)

 Research Topic: Interconnectedness of sport and activism through media and

 Research Topic: Evolution and impact of Go-Go music on the political, social, and

 cultural space that was once called “Chocolate City” and the African Diaspora

 May Term, Summer and Fall 2021 Registration

-Registration for May Term, Summer and Fall will open on Monday, March 22.
+Registration for May Term, Summer and Fall is ongoing.
+We encourage you to register to help stay on track toward graduation!
 Trinity’s campus remains open and professional advisors are available between 9am and 5pm daily to help with your academic plan.
 However, mindful of everyone’s health and safety, we would prefer that you make contact virtually.
 You can connect with your advisor in Starfish, by email, or via phone to plan your schedule.